himoose/user-docs/docs/features/versus-pages.md

 2. **Comparison criteria**: Decide what attributes to compare (e.g., pricing, features, integrations, support, free trial, mobile app).
 These become your "schema."

-3. **Your brand's data** (optional but recommended): If you want to include your own brand in the comparisons (not just competitor-to-competitor), you'll add your brand info in Step 3.
+3. **Your brand's data**: Include your own brand in the comparisons (not just competitorA-to-competitorB), you'll add your brand info in Step 3.

-4. **Background image** (optional): A custom background for the auto-generated hero images.
+4. **Background image**: A custom background for the auto-generated hero images.
 If you skip this, Hi, Moose uses a default.

-5. **Subscription tier**:
-   - **Free**: Schema and data entry only—no AI content generation.
-   - **Starter, Growth, Enterprise**: Full AI content generation (intros, conclusions, hero images).
+5. **Brand voice guidelines** (optional): If you're using AI to generate content, provide your brand's tone and style preferences.
+The AI will draft content that matches your voice.

 6. **Webflow API key** (optional): Only needed if you want to export directly to Webflow CMS.
 Otherwise, export to CSV.

 ### Important Notes

 - The wizard has **8 steps**.
 You can jump between steps if you've already completed them (the wizard remembers your progress).
+- **AI is optional**: You can write all content manually or use AI as a starting point.
+You're always in control.
 - Content generation uses AI credits.
 Check your plan's limits before generating content for 100+ comparisons.
 - If you use **BYOK (Bring Your Own Key)**, you'll see estimated token costs before generating content.